jee00609/AWS_Foundational/개념 모음/Amazon CloudFront.md

 ### NO.196
 Users are reporting latency when connecting to an website with a global customer base.<br/>Which AWS service will following can an AWS customer use to launch educing latency?

+### NO.222
+A company is building an application that needs to deliver images and videos globally with minimal latency. <br/>Which approach can the company use to accomplish this in a cost effective manner?

+-> Deliver the content through Amazon CloudFiont